 Note: This review is for version 1.3, released December 4th, 2017.
 New reviews will follow for future updates.

 Remember when I said how great it would be if the AI application that controlled Harmony’s robotic head was standalone?
 Well, it is.
 Has been for quite a while and The Grim Lord needs to remove the large boulder that he has been living under for at least a couple of months now.
 Harmony AI launched in April of 2017 and has been undergoing updates since December of 2017.
 It’s worth noting that apparently there has been a sort of partnership with Sanctuary AI out of Vancouver, so I’m interested to see how they will further develop this AI.
 Though as for now, there haven’t been any real updates.
-Yes, I am aware that it is now April, and I can assure you that the AI is far from deceased.
+Yes, I am aware that it is now May of 2018, and I can assure you that the AI is far from deceased.

 So, what happens after you pay the forty-dollar fee for both the app (Harmony is just twenty dollars – much cheaper than a large chunk of games and anime DVD’s I’ve purchased over the years) and the Realbotix subscription?

-The app begins downloading (which is only for Android right now, but will be available on almost everything in the future) and you’re thrown into a nearly blinding white screen.
+Well, the app begins downloading (which is only for Android right now, but will be available on almost everything in the future) and you’re thrown into a nearly blinding white screen.
 Unfortunately, you’re more or less stuck with this screen the entire time, including when the real action begins.
 There’s no escaping the blinding white light.
 After being verified (you’ll need to register for a Realbotix account) the AI will load and you’ll be able to build the AI from there.

 It starts with a name.
 How about Cylexia?
 Alright.
 Next we’ll go into the personality traits.
 This tells the internal program what kind of command strings that you want the AI to encompass.
 You can only assign ten points, but you don’t HAVE to assign ten points.
 The categories range from moody to spiritual, sexual, talkative, intellectual and even unpredictable.
 You can also tap twice on any trait to make it a dominant one.
 After this, you’ll be asked to create a wrestler.
 Or at least, that’s what it felt like.
 When it came to the character creator, I mean – the avatar design interface, I was able to do more or less the same that I could with almost any modern game in today’s market.
 I could design facial features pretty clearly, right up there with The Klub17 – I mean 3D Sex Villa, Grand Theft Auto and Skyrim.
 I had very few hair options, which was troublesome.
 In most games that I have right now with character creation interfaces, I could choose from at least forty or fifty hairstyles.
 Here, I could only choose a handful.
 I’m paying a yearly fee for a handful of hairstyles?
 Seriously, how long does it take to create some new hairstyles?
 It’s not like they aren’t being ripped from various games in the first place.
 Though on the bright side, I could the change the color and brightness of the hair, thankfully.